 Detecting and treating precancerous lesions is key to saving lives

 Cervical cancer is the fourth most common cancer in women.
-It affects over half a million women each year and kills more than a quarter of a million.
+It affects over half a million women each year and kills more than 300,000.
 Virtually all cervical cancers are caused by human papillomavirus (HPV), a very common sexually transmitted infection.

 Women in low- and middle-income countries are six times more likely to develop cervical cancer than women in high-income countries.
 And women living with HIV are six times more likely to develop cervical cancer when infected with HPV than HIV-negative women, making cervical cancer a major threat to the health of women living with HIV.